supabase-community/supabase-ui-svelte/README.md

 ## `providers`

 An array of `string`.
-Can be any combination of `['facebook', 'google', 'twitter', 'github', 'gitlab', 'bitbucket', 'azure', 'discord]`.
+Can be any combination of `['facebook', 'google', 'twitter', 'github', 'gitlab', 'bitbucket', 'azure', 'discord']`.
 When left empty, the social login option is not displayed.
 Default is an empty array.

 ## `socialButtonSize`